marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [ ] Use Lambda to process the images.
 > Dynamo does not send messages, and it is not (by default at least) fully consistent to do such, the system using EC2 does not solve the decoupling and lambda still needs to process from somewhere.

+3) An EC2 instance retrieves a message from an SQS queue, begins processing the message, then crashes.
+What happens to the message?
+* [ ] To prevent corruption, the message is deleted.
+* [ ] It remains in the queue in a locked state until the EC2 instance comes back online.
+* [x] When the message visibility timeout expires, the message becomes available for processing by other EC2 instances.
+* [ ] When the message timeout expires, the message is duplicated, the original message is archived, and the duplicate becomes available for processing.
+> The message goes "back" to the queue once it is not processed within the timeout

+4) Your development team have created a cloud specific application which is decoupled from other services.
+You have been tasked with choosing an AWS service to use as message queue in this service.
+The developers have specified that the chosen service must cope with at least 5000 transactions per second, guarantee delivery of each message but allows for the message being sent a number of times.
+* [ ] SNS
+* [ ] SQS FIFO
+* [ ] Amazon MQ
+* [x] SQS Standard
+> No need for order guarantee and the number of transactions is pretty big

 ## Kinesis

 1) You want to create a video stream and then send the video to it using your smartphone.
 In addition, you want to retain the data of this stream for 24 hours.
 Which of the following configurations will accomplish this?
 (Choose 2)